onestardao/WFGY/Avatar/docs/README.md

 So:

-1. docs tell you how to operate
+1. Docs tell you how to operate
-2. research tells you how to understand
+2. Research tells you how to understand

 Both matter.
 They are not the same thing.

 ---